 September is Hunger Action Month—An annual nationwide month of action to spread awareness and inspire everyone to join the movement to end hunger.
 Everyone’s voice, actions and commitment help ensure communities nationwide have the food they need to thrive.
 Every action―big or small―is one step closer to an America where no one is hungry.

 Everyone needs nutritious food to thrive, and in every community in America people are working hard to provide for themselves and their families.
 Yet 34 million people (1 in 10), including more than 9 million children (1 in 8), experience food insecurity in the U.S.

 Orange is the color of hunger.
-This Hunger Action Day, let’s stand together by wearing orange, and raising our voices all across the country on behalf of the millions of people facing hunger.
+This Hunger Action Day, September 15th, let’s stand together by wearing orange, and raising our voices all across the country on behalf of the millions of people facing hunger.
 Share your ‘Go Orange’ photos on social media with the tags @FeedingAmerica, #HungerAction, and #FoodBankWMA.

-The 12th Annual Will Bike 4 Food is taking place in-person and through a fun, new Ride & Seek challenge.
+The 13th Annual Will Bike 4 Food is taking place in-person and through a fun, new Ride & Seek challenge.
 Raise funds to provide healthy meals, then gather a team of friends and family or cycle alone for this outdoor event.
 You can also support local cyclists’ fundraising efforts, including Food Bank Executive Director, Andrew Morehouse!

 AdvocateAs a hunger advocate, you’ll communicate with legislators about local food security issues and urge them to provide the resources needed to help end hunger.
 By lending your voice, you can help create concrete and lasting solutions for hunger and related causes.
 Learn more